Cairo: Religion

 The majority of Egypt and Cairo's population is Sunni Muslim.
 A significant Christian minority exists, among whom Coptic Orthodox are the majority.
 Precise numbers for each religious community in Egypt are not available and estimates vary.
 Other churches that have, or had, a presence in modern Cairo include the Catholic Church (including Armenian Catholic, Coptic Catholic, Chaldean Catholic, Syrian Catholic, and Maronite), the Greek Orthodox Church, the Evangelical Church of Egypt (Synod of the Nile), and some Protestant churches.
 Cairo has been the seat of the Coptic Orthodox Church since the 12th century, and the seat of the Coptic Orthodox Pope is located in Saint Mark's Coptic Orthodox Cathedral.

+Benjamin of Tudela reported that Cairo had 7,000 Jews in 1170.
 Until the 20th century, Cairo had a sizeable Jewish community, but as of 2022 only three Jews were reported to be living in the city.
 A total of 12 synagogues in Cairo still exist.